WPC To Ensure Enhanced Women Participation In Agriculture Sector - UrduPoint

 WPC To Ensure Enhanced Women Participation In Agriculture Sector

-Secretary WPC Munaza Hassan told APP that women were making vital contributions to the agricultural and rural economies in all developing countries.
+Secretary WPC Munaza Hassan said that women were making vital contributions to the agricultural and rural economies in all developing countries.

 She said that women role vary considerably between and within the regions and were changing rapidly in many parts of the world, where economic and social forces were transforming into the agricultural sector.